insilmaril/vym/README-layout.md

 - Container classes (like MapObjs previously) don't follow the rule of
   three: This works, because we
+    - we only use pointers, esp. for passing to functions
-    - are very care careful to delete containers, no containers created on stack
+    - are very care careful to delete containers
-    -
+    - no containers created on stack

 Ideas
 -----